Apollos University: History

 The university was founded in August 2004 as a non-profit university.
 However, it closed the non-profit corporation and reopened as a for-profit corporation in May, 2005.
 The new corporation was named Apollos University of California with a "doing business as" name of Apollos University.
 Formerly headquartered in Huntington Beach, California, Apollos University moved to Great Falls, Montana, on September 30, 2016. and is incorporated and approved as a private institution by the State of Montana.

 Apollos University received its approval from the California Bureau for Private Postsecondary and Vocational Education (BPPVE) in July 2005 and enrolled its first student in September 2005.
 The university held its first graduation ceremony in July 2007.
 Apollos applied for accreditation in 2010 and received accreditation status in January 2012 from Distance Education and Training Council (DETC) which is now known as the Distance Education Accreditation Commission (DEAC).
 In 2020, DEAC renewed Apollos University's accreditation.
+In December 2024, the university closed.

+Madison Education Group serves as the records retention and administration of academic records for Apollos University Alumni.

 Accreditation

-Apollos University is an approved as a private institution by the State of Montana and is an accredited member of the Distance Education Accrediting Commission(DEAC) formally the Distance Education and Training Council (DETC).
-The DEAC is recognized by the U.S. Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).

-Apollos University is listed on the Council for Higher Education Accreditation (CHEA) and listing of accredited universities in United States.
-Apollos University is also listed on The World Higher Education Database (WHED) and International Association of Universities (IAU) Worldwide Database of Higher Education Institutions, Systems and Credentials.

-Academic programs

-Apollos University offers the following accredited certificate and degree programs: